ValSub/SEC-Filing-NLP-Alpha-Engine/README.md

 # SEC Filing NLP Alpha Engine

-A research prototype that asks: **Can language extracted from SEC 10-K/10-Q filings using NLP help explain short-term stock returns?** This is a learning/research project, not a live trading system, and its own results are a documented null finding — see `main.tex` for the full write-up, including limitations.
+A research prototype that asks: **Can language extracted from SEC 10-K/10-Q filings using NLP help explain short-term stock returns?** This is a learning/research project, not a live trading system, and its own results are a documented null finding (see `main.tex` for the full write-up, including limitations).

 ## What's in this repo